Numbers at work in economy hit record of 2.27m

 Total employment in the State is now 46,000 higher than at the height of the boom in 2007, which means that statistically all the jobs lost during the downturn have now been recovered.

-The number of people employed in the Irish economy hit a record 2.27 million in the third quarter of 2018.
+The number of people employed in the Irish economy hit a record 2.27 million in the third quarter of 2018 as buoyant conditions in the labour market drive more people back to work.

 Central Statistics Office (CSO) figures show total employment grew by 3 per cent or 66,700 in year-on-year terms.

-One of the most striking features of the economic turnaround has been the rapid acceleration in employment.
+One of the most striking features of the economic turnaround has been the rapid acceleration in employment since the low-point of the recession in 2012.

 The latest increase was driven by growth in full-time employment, which rose by 44,200.